-A common perception about ‘Ayurvedic’ food is that it is Indian food and vice versa.
+A common perception of ‘ayurvedic’ food is that it is Indian food and vice versa.
 Hundreds of years ago, this may have been true, but over time, trade, economics, immigration, migration, personal tastes, priorities, availability, population, media, etc…have influenced India’s cuisine.
-Creating a distinction between Indian food and ‘Ayurvedic’ food.
-Although the spices may be similar, Indian dishes tend to a bit spicier, oilier, heavier, hotter or at times more processed than a dish deemed ‘Ayurvedic’.
+Creating a distinction between Indian food and ‘ayurvedic’ food.
+Although the spices may be similar, Indian dishes tend to a bit spicier, oilier, heavier, hotter or at times more processed than a dish deemed ‘ayurvedic’.

 As the proverb goes, “what you eat becomes your mind, as is the food, so is your mind”.